nixpulvis/nixpulvis.github.io/MTk3ODkK/scale.md

 windows, or even engineered into computers.
 And it feels like there's more sand caught between my toes after a day at the beach than diamonds on the entire earth.

-We are the sand, and we must resist resistance, and seek silicon-like supremacy.